jo-soft/helpfullscipts/backup-script/readme.md

 * THREASHOLD: threashold for overall cpu which needs to be reached before the backup starts
 * VERBOSE: 0 = Quiet, 1 = Warning, 2 = Debug.
 (Currently no warings implemented)
+* SLEEPTIME: time in seconds to wait until next retry if conditions are not fulfilled.
 * SRC: backup source
 * DST: backup destination
 * RSYNC_OPTS: additional options passed to rsync see ```man rsync``` for more details.